Fall Colors, Scenic Trains & Martha’s Vineyard

 Our day begins with a visit to Mystic Seaport, a maritime museum founded in 1929 featuring tall ships, a recreation of a 19th-century coastal village and a preservation shipyard.
 Continue to Hyannis, where you will embark on an evening rail excursion through cranberry bogs and lush marshes aboard the Cape Cod Central Railroad's Elegant Dinner Train.
 Enjoy a 5-course gourmet meal as the train crosses the famous Cape Cod Canal railroad bridge into the historic village of Buzzard's Bay.
 Overnight Hyannis, MA.
 (B, D)

 Day 9 - Martha's Vineyard

-Today's excursion takes us aboard the M/V Island Home, you passenger and vehicle ferry which crosses from teh mailand of Cape Cod to teh Island retreat community of Martha's Vineyard where we will explore six island towns.
+Today's excursion takes us aboard the M/V Island Home, your passenger and vehicle ferry which crosses from the mailand of Cape Cod to the Island retreat community of Martha's Vineyard where we will explore six island towns.
 Highlights of our visit include the Gay Head cliffs in scenic Aquinnah and a beautiful stop on your own and sightseeing in historic Edgartown.
 Return by ferry to Woods Hole, Massachusetts and on to Hyannis.
+Overnight Hyannis, MA.
 (B)